 Other non-standard awards or experience

-A willingness to play a part in the interrogating and co-creating of Ecological Design Thinking as an evolving discipline.
+A willingness to play a part in the interrogating and co-creating of Engaged Ecology as an evolving discipline.
 Candidates will be considered with prior credited learning and prior experiences subject to interview.*

 All applicants are required to attend an interview, either at the College or online.
 During the interview we will look for: evidence of intellectual clarity during interview; a clearly formulated purpose for taking the course; focused interests and a clear understanding of the ethos and philosophy of the College; readiness and ability to live and work in a communal setting.